Peer Support Projects

 To access the Nightline phone number, emails and IM service, please click here

 Nightline is a listening service for students, run by trained student volunteers.
+We run through the night, from 7pm - 7am, Monday - Friday during term time.
 You can call us to talk about any problem, ask a few questions, or get something off your chest.
 Nightline is confidential and anonymous, so you don't have to tell us anything about yourself, not even your name.
 The content of the call never leaves Nightline.

 Make sure you're following Nightline on Instagram and Facebook - @surreynightline